 If you’ve been wanting to get a breast reduction but hate the idea of undergoing surgery, you’re in luck.
-Liposuction may be the low-impact high-results solution you need to shed the burden of large breasts without the cost and commitment of a surgical breast reduction.
+Liposuction may be the solution you need to shed the burden of large breasts without commitment of a surgical breast reduction.

-The benefits of using liposuction in breast reductions are numerous when compared with a surgical breast reduction.
+The benefits of using liposuction in breast reduction are valid when compared with a more invasive surgical breast lift and reduction.
+Breast liposuction is still a surgery but doesn’t involve cutting into the breast or removing nipples.
+It is a fat reduction surgery.

-- Two tiny, almost invisible incisions at the sides of each breast
+- Small incisions at the sides of each breast

 - Breastfeeding is not impaired – ducting stays intact